-About 59.0% of the Capital Improvement Plan was completed in the fourth quarter.
-Three significant projects in the year's plan have started construction - the Browns Valley Trunk Rehabilitation, West Napa Pump Station Rehabilitation, and the 66-inch Sewer Trunk Rehabilitation projects.
-These three projects represent about 68% of the total CIP.
-Construction on these projects is expected to be completed next fiscal year.
+About 17.8% of the Capital Improvement Plan was completed in the first quarter.
+Construction of three significant projects in the year's plan will be completed this year - the Browns Valley Trunk Rehabilitation, West Napa Pump Station Rehabilitation, and the 66-inch Sewer Trunk Rehabilitation projects.
+The 2022 Collection System Rehabilitation project will begin construction this year.
+These four projects represent about 59.5% of the total CIP.